j-leedy/DFTensiometer/README.md

 Alternatively, you can fork and clone this repo.
 Still navigate to `/code/dftensiometer_installer.exe` to install.

 ## How to Use
+Currently, this calculator is only configured to work with stainless steel spokes of gauges 13, 14, 15, 16, and 17.
+If your wheel uses butted spokes, input the highest gauge (the gauge of the thinnest section).
+As in eg. if you have a 14/15/14 double butted spoke, input 15 as your spoke's gauge.

 3 inputs are needed for this app to work:
 * Sound recording of a spoke pluck
 * The length, in mm, of the spoke